umd-lhcb/ut-hw-doc/docs/minidaq/minidaq_usage.md

 !!! note
-    This step is only needed after a power cycle or power outage.
+    The MiniDAQ configuration steps are only needed after a power cycle or power outage.

 ## Load a firmware file
 This is temporary, as MiniDAQ will reprogram itself with the firmware stored on the on-board flash memory.